Who and what we cover

 - Wait with the car for roadside assistance to arrive.

-- Record driver’s full name, address, contact information, vehicle registration number, insurance provider
+- third-party driver’s full name, address, and contact information

 - Take photos of their car and the damage.